prebid/prebid.github.io/prebid/native-implementation.md

 ## 1. Set up your ad server ad slot and HTML div

 Create your ad server in-page implementation as usual.
-See the [Prebid Native GAM Implementation Guide](TBD) for instructions for how to do this with Google Ad Manager.
+See [Setting Up Prebid Native in GAM](/adops/gam-native.html) for instructions for how to do this with Google Ad Manager.

 ## 2. Determine where the native template will be defined